How to work well with a lawyer

-- your telephone number(s) and other contact information, so the lawyer can reach you if he or she may be late or miss a meeting;
+- Your telephone number(s) and other contact information, so the lawyer can reach you if they may be late or miss a meeting

-- all documents you have that relate to your case, such as your separation agreement, any court order that exists, or any new application;
+- All documents related to your case, such as your separation agreement, any court order that exists, or any new application

-- a list of questions, extra paper, and a pen so that you can write down the answers to the questions that you have;
+- A list of questions, extra paper, and a pen so you can write down answers to your questions

-- a summary (typed if possible) of your story, including important dates; and
+- a summary (typed if possible) of your story, including important dates

 Take all the documents you think may help.
-In addition to the above list, here is some other information you could gather documents about or write down for your first interview:
+In addition to the list above, here's some other information you could gather documents about or write down for your first interview: